Onboard to Twilio Engage

 To add the ability to send SMS campaigns in Engage, you’ll now create a Twilio account, generate an API key, set up a phone number and messaging service, and configure event webhooks.

 Create a Twilio account and generate an API key

 Copying Twilio Credentials

-This step generates an Account SID and API key secret that you’ll later add to Segment.
+This step generates an Account SID, API key SID, and API key secret that you’ll later add to Segment.
 Make sure you’re ready to copy and save both proceeding.

 Start by creating your Twilio account and getting an API key for Engage:

 - Visit the Twilio website and sign up for a paid account.
 Trial accounts will generate sending errors.